Skip to content

 Can I install the embed without verifying first?
 You install the embed in order to verify — the snippet carries the proof token, and the verification step is what records the proof.
 Sites that have not been verified stay in pending_proof and Sill will not sign anything for them.

 My homepage is a SPA — what do I do?
 Use the .well-known/sill-proof.txt fallback.
 Most static hosts serve .well-known paths without configuration.
-If you cannot serve a custom file (Shopify Plus, certain SaaS storefronts), the Shopify OAuth path or Stripe Connect can record the proof instead, subject to the domain-match check.
+If you cannot serve a custom file (Shopify Plus, certain SaaS storefronts), the Shopify OAuth path can record the proof standalone; Stripe OAuth and WooCommerce REST API keys can each record a proof that composes with the HTTP-challenge — see Connector credentials as proof.

 Can the same proof token be reused across multiple sites?
 No. Each site has its own randomly generated token.
 Reusing a token would not satisfy another site’s proof-check anyway, because the lookup is keyed on site_id.